kleopatra999/puppet-scm_agent/README.md

 # SRC:CLR On-Premise SCM Agent Puppet Module
-This module installs the SRC:CLR on-premise agent from docker hub
+This module installs the SRC:CLR on-premise agent from docker hub.
+That is, this runs the SRC:CLR agent for internal testing of SRC:CLR's own code.

 # Requires Modules